sanu151/git-tutorial/README.md

 By using either of these approaches, you can effectively manage your code on GitHub and collaborate with others.

-I'd be glad to create a comprehensive Markdown table for you:
+## Comprehensive Markdown table :

+* We can use HTML for markdown

 | Markdown Element | Description | Example |
 |---|---|---|